projectcontour/contour/changelogs/unreleased/4680-izturn-small.md

-add the fields extraVolumes & extraVolumeMounts to crd/ContourConfiguration to let pod/envoy can mount more volumes
+add the fields extraVolumes & extraVolumeMounts to crd/ContourDeployment to enable Envoy pods to mount additional volumes